The Earth observation satellites are now based on more and more efficient optical components to obtain highly accurate images of our environment.

 Thales Alenia Space is in charge of the high-resolution optical instrument of a new generation of observation satellites.

-Thales Alenia Space has to adjust the secondary mirror during its integration on the satellite using five degrees of freedom (TX, TY, TZ, RX, RY) with high accuracy.
+Thales Alenia Space has to adjust a secondary mirror during its integration on a satellite using five degrees of freedom (Tx, Ty, Tz, Rx, Ry) with high accuracy.

-Bertin Technologies is responsible for the adjustment bench of the secondary mirror (M2) and selected Symetrie’s technical proposal for the hexapod that will adjust the M2.
+Bertin Technologies is responsible for the adjustment bench of the secondary mirror (M2) and selected Symetrie’s technical proposal for the hexapod that adjusts the M2.

 ■ Environment: high vacuum (10-6 mbar) and class 100 cleanroom

 ■ Resolution: less than 1 µm (linear) and 2 µrad (angular)

 ■ Cross-coupling: less than 1 µm and 1 µrad